Beskhue/enactive-agents/docs/index.rst

 The implementation is set up to be *scriptable*, *adaptable* and *pluggable*:

 - Scriptable: experiments can easily be set up.
 The architecture and specific experiment logic are decoupled.
-- Adaptable: the architecture is implemented with the Model-View-Controller design pattern, and is highly object oriented.
+- Adaptable: the architecture is implemented with the model-view-controller design pattern, and is highly object oriented.
 This makes adding or modifying functionality straightforward.
 - Pluggable: the implementation makes as few assumptions as possible about data formats, e.g. different types of agents can be interchanged.

 For the source code documentation head to the :ref:`sourcedoc` page.